ImitationDQN/Imitation-based-DQN-ORBSLAM3/README.md

 # Imitation-based-DQN-to-avoid-tracking-failures-in-ORBSLAM3

-Imitation DQN aims to bring a supervised learned agent which can navigate in any indoor evironment using SLAM without having to face the tracking failures.
+Imitation DQN aims to bring a supervised learned agent that can navigate in any indoor environment using SLAM without facing tracking failures.
+Our technique is also tested in the real world.
+Watch our testing video link below:

 We launch our training files as well as the pre-trained agent for the research community to test our agent and reuse the agent for further improvements.

 ## 1. Pre-requisites